 -

-Remember that although these breakfasts are sweet, it is important to moderate portions and avoid foods prohibited with insulin resistance, such as sugary juices or processed cereals.
+Remember that even though these breakfasts are sweet, it’s important to moderate portions and avoid foods that are off-limits with insulin resistance, such as sugary juices or processed cereals.

-If you prefer savory flavors, there are also many delicious options suitable for diabetics.
-These breakfasts are usually rich in protein and fiber, which helps keep blood glucose levels stable.
+If you prefer savory flavors, there are also many delicious and diabetic-friendly options.
+These breakfasts are usually high in protein and fiber, which helps keep blood sugar levels stable.
 For example:

 -